Source :

 Step 4: Confirm the bncert tool is installed on your instance

-) is installed on your instance.
+Complete the following steps to ensure the Bitnami HTTPS configuration tool (bncert) is installed on your instance.
 It's not preinstalled on all Certified by Bitnami WordPress instances when they're created.
-WordPress instances that were created on Lightsail a while back will require that you manually install the bncert
+WordPress instances that were created on Lightsail a while back will require that you manually install the bncert tool.
+This procedure includes the steps to install the tool if it's is not installed.

 Enter the following command to run the